 2016 Brazilian Grand Prix – 4th to 3rd (via 16th)

-In those 14 laps, the Dutchman dragged himself up to third place, finding grip where no one else could around Interlagos, as he propelled himself up the order.
+In those 14 laps, the Dutchman dragged himself up to third place, finding grip where no one else could around Interlagos as he propelled himself up the order.
 He was unstoppable and it was as if Verstappen was driving on a different surface to everyone else.
-Sure of his braking points, decisive in his overtaking moves.
-Star quality.
+Sure of his braking points, decisive in his overtaking moves and 100 percent fearless.
+A new talent arrived on the world stage and – spoiler alert – this was a dress rehearsal for an even greater performance at the same circuit.

 04